Inclusion or Exclusion? The ESL Education Debate

 One of the biggest arguments against full English inclusion classrooms is revealed through the studies that assert ESL students adopt fluency more rapidly when engaging in specialized language support programs.

 For example, when a teacher in a regular-paced history class assigns a research essay on a specific topic, that teacher must strive to accommodate his or her instruction and support to all students with needs—including language, learning, and cognition needs of both ESL and fluent students.
 Subsequently, as students work through their research papers, a single teacher’s ability to support each child becomes more challenging.
-The more children and special needs there are in each class, the less specialized support a single teacher can offer each individual student.
+The more children and special needs in each class, the less specialized support a single teacher can offer each student.

 Questions?
 Contact us on Facebook @publiccollegereview.